007wjsem/calbnb/PRIVACY_POLICY.md

 *   Request the correction or deletion of your data.
 *   Opt-out of analytics tracking (via device settings).

-To exercise these rights, please contact us at support@calbnb.app.
+To exercise these rights, please contact us at info.calbnb@gmail.com

 ---